JustAGhosT/phoenixvc-idea-generator/src/components/data-display/stat-card/README.md

 - `"activity"` - For activity or usage metrics
 - `"pie"` - For percentage-based metrics
 - `"alert-circle"` - For alerts or issues
+- `"zap"` - For energy or performance metrics
+- `"line-chart"` - For trend lines
+- `"target"` - For goals or targets
+- `"dollar"` - For financial metrics
+- `"percent"` - For percentage metrics

+## Accessibility

+The StatCard component implements the following accessibility features:

+- Uses semantic HTML elements (`<article>`, `<header>`, etc.)
+- Ensures sufficient color contrast for all variants
+- Includes proper ARIA attributes for interactive cards:
+  - `role="button"` for clickable cards
+  - `aria-labelledby` pointing to the title element
+  - `aria-describedby` pointing to the description element
+- Keyboard navigation support (Enter and Space keys)
+- Provides focus states for clickable cards
+- Ensures icons have `aria-hidden="true"` to prevent screen reader announcement
+- Uses proper heading hierarchy for title with customizable heading level
+- Ensures loading states are properly announced to screen readers with `aria-busy`
+- Provides ariaLabel prop for custom screen reader announcements
+- Includes descriptive labels for trend indicators

 ## Styling